aav7fl/GVSU-capstone-project/README.md

 (The following instructions assumes you are trying to use Azure Web services to host this)

+- Create a ConnectionStrings.config text file
-- A valid connection string to local database on SQL server for DEBUG mode
+- Add valid connection string called "DefaultConnection" for local database on SQL server for DEBUG mode
-- A valid connection string to remote database on Azure for RELEASE mode
+- Add valid connection string called "AzureSQLServerConnection" for remote database on Azure for RELEASE mode (this needs to be added in Azure Portal)

 `\GVSU-capstone-project\capstone_project\Web\ConnectionStrings.config`